Pool Pond Kanji Landscape Triptych, pastel and ink on paper 2018

-My works are pastel on paper inspired by landscapes that I have visited over the past three to four decades.
+Generally: my works are pastel on paper inspired by landscapes that I have visited over the past three to four decades.
 I think of them as "experiential" landscapes because they reflect my personal experience in these places: out west, abroad or in my own back yard with my children.
 Although the outlines look simple, I often rework those shapes and lines until they are just right, playing a good deal with negative spaces.
 Then I apply up to twenty layers of pastel, rubbed by hand until smooth.
 Then I redo the lines, often more freely than the first time.
 I am interested in lines working as contour, texture and energy all at once while the layered colors also move in their own way.

 I am having technical difficulties putting sizes and prices into this website.
 Please write me at firstname.lastname@example.org for prices and availability.
 These unframed works are not expensive and most are available.
 The smaller works, often from a "walk and draw" experience, c.
 10" x 13" are about $150 while the larger, studio works at 26" x 31" are $650.